MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/tls/Get-TlsCipherSuite.md

 # Get-TlsCipherSuite

 ## SYNOPSIS
-Gets the list of cipher suites for TLS for a computer.
+Gets the cipher suites for TLS for a computer.

 ## SYNTAX